juiceinc/IDETemplates/README.markdown

 This repo contains shared file and live templates for IntelliJ and Flash Builder+SourceMate.

+All Juicers are welcome to create and share new templates.
+If you publish a new template please let Juicers know.
+If you see a problem, fix it!
+Let's build a tool that makes our lives better.

-These templates assume you're building a standard Juice project and that you are using SpringActionScript.
+The templates assume you're building a standard Juice project and that you are using Spring ActionScript.

 There are two types of templates: